 Small Wonder Festival

 I love a good short story and the form is enjoying something of a resurgence.
-Charleston is ahead of the curve with its annual Small Wonder festival, an atmospheric occasion that bring together author talks, workshops and performance in a huge marquee.
+Charleston is ahead of the curve with its annual Small Wonder festival, an atmospheric occasion that brings together author talks, workshops and performance in a huge marquee.

 Last year I saw a fascinating talk about the Russian underworld with a political journalist and the writer of McMafia.
 I previously caught hilarious and moving spoken word performance when New York’s live storytelling event The Moth came to visit.